 These types of tools will fall under the category of “front office” tools: they’re mostly be used by clerical personnel, not in a clinical setting, and they tend not to have much relevant to clinical workflows.

-Billing and Coding Software
+Medical Billing and Coding Software

 Medical practices also rely on medical billing software and coding software to help document clinical services.